 Shares represented by proxies that reflect a broker non-vote will be counted as present for purposes of determining the presence of a quorum.
-As discussed above, broker non-votes occur when shares held by a broker in "street name" for a beneficial owner are not voted with respect to a particular proposal because (1) the broker has not received voting instructions from the beneficial owner and (2) the broker lacks discretionary voting power to vote those shares on a particular matter.
-A broker has discretionary power to vote shares without instruction from the beneficial owner on routine matters, such as the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm.
-Thus, broker non-votes are not expected on that proposal.
-On the other hand, absent instructions from the beneficial owner of such shares, a broker is not entitled to vote shares held for a beneficial owner on non-routine matters.
-Broker non-votes on the election of directors, which is considered a non-routine matter, will have no effect because they are not considered votes cast, and the two directors that receive the highest number of votes will be elected.
+As discussed above, broker non-votes occur when shares held by a broker in "street name" for a beneficial owner are not voted with respect to a particular proposal because the broker has not received voting instructions from the beneficial owner and either (1) the broker lacks discretionary voting power to vote those shares on a particular matter or (2) chooses not to vote those shares even though the broker has the discretionary voting power to vote those shares on a particular matter.